lachlan-00/Watch-My-Folder/src/README.txt

    (Single space seperated. ' ')
  * SkipFolders - Skip directories that contains these strings.
    (Four space seperated. '    ')
+ * BackupEnabled - Enable/Disable file versioning in the backup folder.
+   (eg. file.doc will become file.doc-0.old when replaced)

 Supported Variables:
  Variables that can be used in your folder or backup path.